Hazza3100/Twitch-account-creator/README.md

 # About

-・Educational purpose only all your consequences caused by your actions is your responsibility

-・Selling this Free gen is forbidden, that is like selling tesco clubcards lmao

 ・Leave all Suggestions in a pull request or issue

 ・It takes 2 seconds to star, longer to maintain :)